Celeste De Luna: Early life and education

 De Luna was born in 1974 in Aurora, Illinois, to Raymundo De Luna and Alicia De Luna.
+She is a second‑generation Mexican-American.
 When De Luna was eight years old, her family returned to South Texas.
-De Luna is a second‑generation Mexican American.

-In 1998, De Luna graduated from St. Edward's University and began teaching high school in the Lower Rio Grande Valley.
-De Luna graduated with a Master's in Studio Arts from the University of Texas–Pan American in 2009.
-De Luna's thesis is entitled "The borderline between the personal and political" and was supervised by Jean Braithwaite, Philip Field, and Richard Phillips.
+In 1998, De Luna graduated from St. Edward's University and began teaching at a high school in the Lower Rio Grande Valley.
+She graduated with a Master's in Studio Arts from the University of Texas–Pan American in 2009.
+De Luna's thesis entitled "The borderline between the personal and political", was supervised by Jean Braithwaite, Philip Field, and Richard Phillips.